-We take responsibility for maintaining the highest standards of product responsibility 00 and follow strict policies and relevant legislation governing health, safety, environmental impact, IT security, and food safety.
+tion governing health, safety, environmental impact, IT security, and food safety.
 Additionally, we take responsibility for delivering dependable products and services produced under ethical conditions.
 The SAS Quality Policy applies universally to all SAS products and services, subject to ongoing oversight and annual review by Group Management.
-Activities are diligently tracked within the management system and reported as needed. whether on a weekly, monthly, guarterly, or annual basis.
+Activities are diligently tracked within the management system and reported as needed, whether on a weekly, monthly, quarterly, or annual basis.